How to crack SSC CHSL exam in the first attempt?

 After filling up the SSC CHSL exam application form, candidates should start preparing for the written tests accordingly.
 The level of Tier-1 examination is a little bit lower than the Tier-2 exam.
 Thus, many of them take it casually.
-However, it can turn out to be the silly mistake from the candidates as tier-1 is the gateway to proceed in this recruitment.
+However, it can turn out to be the silly mistake from the candidates as tier-1 is the gateway to proceed in this recruitment process.
 Apart from Tier-1, Tier-2 is also important because the marks of both tiers are accountable in the final merit list.
 Later tiers are just qualifying in nature.

 Tips to crack SSC CHSL in the first attempt

 Attentive evaluation of Notification

-The candidates must read the official notification available along with the application form to know more about the latest syllabus, examination pattern and other selection criteria.
+The candidates must read the official notification available along with the application form to know more about the latest syllabus, examination pattern and other selection criterias.
 They should look the syllabus for both the Tier-1 and Tier-2 in detail to start preparation accordingly.
 Apart from the syllabus, it contains some mandatory guidelines to which you have to stick with.
-In case, if you fail to comply with these rules/ regulations & regulations designed specifically for attending exams like age-criteria, data typing speed with relaxed and non-relaxed norms, offered posts and their respective pay-scale.
+In case, if you fail to comply with these rules/ regulations specifically designed for attending exams like age-criteria, data typing speed with relaxed and non-relaxed norms, offered posts and their respective pay-scale.
+Then, you may not be allowed to proceed further steps in the recruitment process or in few cases, your candidature can also be cancelled.

 Selection of Books

 As there is saying, “Books are the best friend for anyone.“ So, always choose the best books to excel in your preparation.
 It is strongly recommended only to refer the standard books for all subjects separately or combined as per the availability in the market.

-The most important quality of Standard books is that they cover the topic and concepts thoroughly from easiest questions to the tough ones.
+The most important quality of standard books is that they cover the topics and concepts thoroughly from easiest questions to the toughest ones.

 Previous year question papers

-Previous year question papers are very important to attempt before appearing in any phase of the SSC CHSL exam.
+Previous year question papers are very important to practice before appearing in any phase of the SSC CHSL exam.
 If you do not practice the previous year question papers, then you may skip the following things-